 If you understand the importance of keywords then you’ll get more search engine traffic to your website.
 When optimising your content, keywords should be the first point of call in your blogging strategy to develop content that ranks.

-However, like many marketers still alienated by the term SEO, finding the right keywords for your content can be the difference in ranking at the top of Google’s search engine results page (SERP) or watching your competitors run away with the search engine traffic you desire.
+However, like many digital marketers still alienated by the term SEO, finding the right keywords for your content can be the difference in ranking at the top of Google’s search engine results page (SERP) or watching your competitors run away with the search engine traffic you desire.
 So, where do you begin in the search for killer keywords?

 While it can feel like a nitty-gritty task, sourcing the right keyword the first time around will set you up for blogging success and a shot at the top ranking positions.